-We already discussed a few times on whey insurance and investments should not be mixed.
+We already discussed a few times on why insurance and investments should not be mixed.
 We also covered why FDs are not efficient investment vehicles.
 Here is why Annuities may not be your best friend.

 The annuity received by an investor is fully taxable, without any tax benefits.
 Even if the amount paid is termed as “pension”, it does not enjoy the various benefits of Income from salary, such as Standard Deduction, as there is no employee-employer relationship.
 Thus, if you earn Rs.1,20,000 as annuity or pension, the entire amount is taxable.

-The rate of return offered on an annuity is lower than the interest rate on a Fixed deposit.
+The rate of return offered on an annuity is lower than the interest rate on a Fixed Deposit.
 This is because the Insurance company has to protect itself if the interest rates fall.
-Thus, what the investor receives is a very low rate of return, after accounting for taxes on annuity.
+Thus, what the investor receives is a very low rate of return, after accounting for taxes on the annuity.

 Another reason why the return from annuities is low is due to commissions.
 Like every other Insurance product, the Insurance company pays commission to the friendly agent helping you invest your money in the annuity.

 Since this is a cost to the Insurance company, it reduces the return being offered to the investor.
-As in case of Other Insurance products and Regular mutual funds, the investor pays commission to the agent for the entire duration of investment, not just at the time of using the services of the agent.
+As in the case of Other Insurance products and Regular mutual funds, the investor pays commission to the agent for the entire duration of investment, not just at the time of using the services of the agent.